-In 2015, the scholarship fund received its largest donation.
-You can read the Reading Eagle article here if you’re a subscriber.
+In 2015, the scholarship fund received its largest donation, which was featured in the Reading Eagle.

 Gary Coller isn’t a wealthy businessman or the heir to a great fortune.
 The former Wilson School Board member is a retired teacher who also drove a bus for years, and he owns a modest house in West Lawn.